-- Why should I study STAT?
+- Why should I study Statistics at Rice?

 Statistics is the science of learning from data, and of measuring, controlling, and communicating uncertainty.
 It provides the essential framework for enabling practitioners to make informed decisions about data.
 The exponential growth of data science has led to dramatic increases in employment prospects and in compensation for statisticians.
 According to the U.S. Bureau of Labor Statistics study in 2015, the mean annual salary for statisticians (in most American cities) was well over $100,000.
 Please see the following two links for more useful information about our profession:

 - What do students do when they graduate with a STAT degree?
 (BA and BS)

 BA and BS students often pursue statistics and data science positions in industry, like finance and banking, pharmaceuticals, biomedicine, and consulting.
 They work at places like Google, WHO, IBM, Capital One, Exxon, and the United States Navy.
 BS students often attend graduate school (Masters/Ph.D.) in statistics and in other related fields like economics, finance, sociology, and political science.

 - If I am considering this major, what classes should I take this year

 If you do not have credit for MATH 102 and do not have any statistical background, then consider taking STAT 280 or 305 and MATH 102 in the fall and 310 or 315 and MATH 212 in the spring.
 If you have MATH 102 credit, consider STAT 310 or 315 and MATH 212 in the fall and STAT 405 and 410 in the spring.